amosavian/FileProvider/README.md

 let documentsProvider = LocalFileProvider()

 // Equals with:
-let documentsProvider = LocalFileProvider(directory: .documentDirectory, domainMask: = .userDomainMask)
+let documentsProvider = LocalFileProvider(for: .documentDirectory, in: .userDomainMask)

 // Equals with:
 let documentsURL = FileManager.default.urls(for: .documentDirectory, in: .userDomainMask).first!